Jacob Rees-Mogg: Personal life

-Rees-Mogg is the uncle of Olympic athlete Lawrence Clarke and fellow Conservative MP Theo Clarke.
+Rees-Mogg is the uncle of Olympic athlete Lawrence Clarke and former Conservative MP Theo Clarke.

 In 2006 Rees-Mogg became engaged to Helena Anne Beatrix Wentworth Fitzwilliam de Chair, a writer for a trade magazine and the only child of Somerset de Chair and his fourth wife Lady Juliet Tadgell.
 Rees-Mogg had first met de Chair, a close friend of his sister, when they were children, and they began dating the year before their engagement, after Rees-Mogg had gained the blessing of her mother.
 The couple were married at Canterbury Cathedral, Kent, in 2007, in a ceremony at which the post-Vatican II Mass was celebrated in Latin.

-In 2010 the couple purchased the Grade II* listed Gournay Court in West Harptree, where they live with their six children.
-The house is a former Red Cross hospital where Rees-Mogg's great aunt served as a volunteer nurse and the resident matron during the First World War.
+In 2010 the couple purchased Gournay Court a Grade II* listed building in West Harptree, where they live with their six children.
+The house served as a Red Cross hospital during the First World War.
+Rees-Mogg's great aunt served as a volunteer nurse and the resident matron there.

+Rees-Mogg is a traditionalist Catholic.
+He attends Traditional Latin Mass.

 In July 2017 Rees-Mogg said: "I've made no pretence to be a modern man at all, ever" and commented that he had never changed a nappy, stating: "I don't think nanny would approve because I'm sure she'd think I wouldn't do it properly."
 In September 2017, Labour MP Harriet Harman said that "Men who don't change nappies are deadbeat dads – and that includes Jacob Rees-Mogg".

 As a member of the All-Party Parliamentary Group for Historic Vehicles, Rees-Mogg has an interest in historic cars.
 Aged 23, he purchased a 1968 T-Series Bentley previously owned by cricketer Gubby Allen.
 In 2005, Rees-Mogg added a 1936 3.5 Litre Bentley to his collection, and used a Lexus for everyday use.
 Rees-Mogg is a cricket enthusiast, and has supported Somerset County Cricket Club since his youth.

 In May 2018, he purchased a £5 million property on Cowley Street, behind Westminster Abbey.

 Titles, styles, and arms

 When his father was appointed a life peer in 1988, he became entitled to the style of The Honourable as the son of a Baron.
 Upon appointment to the Privy Council on 25 July 2019 at Buckingham Palace he received the style of The Right Honourable for life.
+He was made a Knight Bachelor in the 2022 Prime Minister's Resignation Honours.